opencv/opencv/modules/gpu/doc/image_filtering.rst

     Smooths the image using the normalized box filter.

-    :param src: Input image.
-Supports ``CV_8UC1`` and ``CV_8UC4`` source types.
+    :param src: Input image. ``CV_8UC1`` and ``CV_8UC4`` source types are supported.

     :param dst: Output image type.
-Will have the same size and the same type as ``src``.
+The size and type is the same as ``src``.

     :param ddepth: Output image depth.
-Support only the same as source depth (``CV_8U``) or -1 what means use source depth.
+If -1, the output image will have the same depth as the input one.
+The only values allowed here are ``CV_8U`` and -1.

     :param ksize: Kernel size.

     :param anchor: Anchor point.
-The default value Point(-1, -1) means that the anchor is at the kernel center.
+The default value ``Point(-1, -1)`` means that the anchor is at the kernel center.

-**Please note:** This filter doesn't check out of border accesses, so only proper submatrix of bigger matrix have to be passed to it.
+	**Note:** This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See also: :c:func:`boxFilter`, :cpp:func:`gpu::createBoxFilter_GPU`.
+See Also: :c:func:`boxFilter`.

 .. index:: gpu::blur

 gpu::blur
 -------------
 .. cpp:function:: void gpu::blur(const GpuMat& src, GpuMat& dst, Size ksize, Point anchor = Point(-1,-1))

-    A synonym for normalized box filter.
+    Acts as a synonym for the normalized box filter.

-    :param src: Input image.
-Supports ``CV_8UC1`` and ``CV_8UC4`` source type.
+    :param src: Input image.  ``CV_8UC1``  and  ``CV_8UC4``  source types are supported.

     :param dst: Output image type.
-Will have the same size and the same type as ``src``.
+The size and type is the same as  ``src`` .

     :param ksize: Kernel size.

     :param anchor: Anchor point.
 The default value Point(-1, -1) means that the anchor is at the kernel center.

-**Please note:** This filter doesn't check out of border accesses, so only proper submatrix of bigger matrix have to be passed to it.
+	**Note:** This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See also: :c:func:`blur`, :cpp:func:`gpu::boxFilter`.
+See Also: :c:func:`blur`, :cpp:func:`gpu::boxFilter`.

 .. index:: gpu::createMorphologyFilter_GPU